-- (k) The programme operator shall ensure that its aeroplanes are equipped and its crews are qualified, as required for the area and type of operation. - (1) The programme operator must comply with the continuing airworthiness requirements, in accordance with CAR CAMO, for all aeroplanes operated under the management specifications. - (m) The programme operator must provide the Authority with a copy of the programme operations manual, as specified in Subpart G and all amendments or revisions to it. - (n) The programme operator shall maintain permanently its ground handling responsibility, when all or part of the functions and tasks related to ground handling services have been contracted to a service provider.
+- (k) The programme operator shall ensure that its aeroplanes are equipped and its crews are qualified, as required for the area and type of operation. - (l) [The programme operator must comply with the continuing airworthiness requirements, in accordance with CAR CAMO, or CAR OPS 1, Subpart M for AOC holders, for all aeroplanes operated under the management specifications.] - (m) The programme operator must provide the Authority with a copy of the programme operations manual, as specified in Subpart G and all amendments or revisions to it. - (n) The programme operator shall maintain permanently its ground handling responsibility, when all or part of the functions and tasks related to ground handling services have been contracted to a service provider.